centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/advanced-configuration.md

 systemctl start centreon-map
 ```

-## Change Centreon MAP server port
+## Change Centreon MAP (Legacy) server port

-By default, the Centreon MAP server is listening and sending information
+By default, the Centreon MAP (Legacy) server is listening and sending information
 through the port 8080.
 If you set the SSL (see [HTTPS/TLS
 Configuration](secure-your-map-platform.md#configure-httpstls-on-the-web-server),
 use the port 8443.